FIFAe World Cup

-The FIFAe World Cup, formerly the FIFA Interactive World Cup (FIWC) and the FIFA eWorld Cup, is an esports tournament held by FIFA and its presenting partner EA Sports.
-Each tournament has players competing in games of the latest incarnation of the FIFA association football video game series.
-The open qualifying format allows millions to compete in the initial online stages, which has resulted in the FIWC being recognized as the largest online esports game by Guinness World Records.
+The FIFAe World Cup, formerly the FIFA Interactive World Cup (FIWC) and the FIFA eWorld Cup, is an esports tournament series held by FIFA.
+From its inception until 2023, the tournaments were held on the latest incarnation of the FIFA association football video game series.
+The open qualifying format for the tournament allowed millions to compete in the initial online stages, which resulted in the FIWC being recognized as the largest online esports game by Guinness World Records.
+Due to FIFA and EA Sports parting ways after the release of FIFA 23 and EA launching their own esports circuit known as EA Sports FC Pro for the EA Sports FC series, the FIFAe World Cup has shifted to a football-focused tournament series, with eFootball, Football Manager and Rocket League having tournaments in 2024.

-The most recent champion is Umut Gültekin from Germany.
+The last FIFAe World Cup champion from the FIFA series was Manuel Bachoore from the Netherlands.
+Ichsan Taufiq from Indonesia and Minbappe from Malaysia is the current champion from the Football Manager series in console and mobile respectively, while Saudi Arabia's Team Falcons are the current champions from the Rocket League series.